Archive

 And here are the correspondent wines:

-All the wines were very good, however I would say that first Manzanilla, then number 5 Palo Cortado and last Pedro Ximenez where my favorites, with Pedro Ximenez being simply unforgettable.
+All the wines were very good, however I would say that first Manzanilla, then number 5 Palo Cortado and last Pedro Ximenez were my favorites, with Pedro Ximenez being simply unforgettable.
 Most of these wines are available from the PJ Wine and they are all very affordable.

 This was definitely a great experience, and I will be glad to repeat it again (and again).
 Until the next time – cheers!

 P.S.
-PJ Wine Grand Tasting Event will take place Friday, November 18th, at Metropolitan Pavilion in New York City.
+PJ Wine Grand Tasting Event will take place on Friday, November 18th, at Metropolitan Pavilion in New York City.
 If you want to experience 2006 Cheval Blanc, 2000 d’Yquem, 1990 Mouton-Rothschild, 1985 Haut-Brion, 1952 CVNE Vina Real Gran Reserva, Krug, Cristal, Dom Perignon and hundreds of other wines – all in one night at one place (!!), don’t miss this event!

 About Coffee, Plus Some Updates

+Why coffee?
 First, this is the answer to the last “What is it” post – it is actually Kona coffee berries (picture taken at Greenwell Farms in Kona, Hawaii).
 The reason to chose that picture was simple – I was fascinated by a number of similarities in coffee production and wine making – in both cases I’m talking about very good coffee ( Kona is one of the best coffee types in the world) and very good wines.
 Coffee berries are picked by hand, and also they are picked selectively – only individual ripe berries are taken from the bunch, and the rest is left to ripen.
 Coffee beans have their skin removed (sounds familiar?), and then they are left to dry under the sun (same as the grapes used for production of Amarone, one of my favorite wines).
 Once the coffee beans are dried and cleaned, they are left to rest for at least a month or two, before they will be roasted – and this is the step which is enforced by the years of experience and tradition, and nobody asks for explanations – this have to be done just because it has to be done.
 Again, the same element of mystery and tradition as in production of a good wine.
 And last, but not least – complexities of the final beverage.
 Good coffee, similar to the good wine, has layered complexity and brings a lot of pleasure.
 Anyway, I will look for more obvious picture for the next “what is it ” game.

 Now, let’s talk about updates.
 First, the Treble certificate from the Wine Century Club has finally arrived!
 Not that I want to brag, but let me share the picture with you: